 let mGL = null;

 function getGL() { return mGL; }

+Note Variables that are accessible throughout a file, or a module, have names that begin with lowercase “m”, as in mGL.

-Define the initWebGL() function to retrieve GLCanvas by passing in the proper canvas id as a parameter, bind the drawing area to the WebGL context, store the results in the global mGL variable, and clear the drawing area.
+Define the initWebGL() function to retrieve GLCanvas by passing in the proper canvas id as a parameter, bind the drawing area to the WebGL context, store the results in the defined mGL variable, and clear the drawing area.

 function initWebGL(htmlCanvasID) {